 Sadly, Ann died at home in Gibson near Connellsville on March 12, 1890, at the age of 32.
-The Courier reported that "She leaves a husband and six children, the youngest being 14 months old."
-She was laid to rest in Hill Grove Cemetery.
+The Connellsville Courier reported that "She leaves a husband and six children, the youngest being 14 months old."
+Her remains were laid to rest in Hill Grove Cemetery.

-They went on to have six more children: Arthur Younkin, John Eli Younkin, Florence M. Robinson, Albert B. Younkin, Louis (or "Lewis") McCormick Younkin and Elly V. Younkin.
+The couple went on to produce six more children: Arthur Younkin, John Eli Younkin, Florence M. Robinson, Albert B. Younkin, Louis (or "Lewis") McCormick Younkin and Elly V. Younkin.

 Eli was a house carpenter and "block maker" working in and around South Connellsville.
 When the federal census of 1900 was taken, Eli, Mary and their nine children of the combined family lived under one roof.
 Just a few houses away were the families of his married sister and brother in law, William and Myrtle Soisson, and future son in law Charles McElhaney.

 In his later life, Eli suffered for two years from a lingering case of heart valve disease added to chronic asthma.
 He died in Connellsville on April 9, 1911, when he was 58 years of age.
 His obituary in the Daily Courier erroneously gave his age as 54 and his parents' names as Jacob and Sara Tannehill "Murphy."
 The Courier also said he had "followed the occupation of a block up until he commenced to fail in health."

 Mary Ellen outlived her husband by almost a half of a century, making her home at 222 Pittsburg Street in South Connellsville.
 She was a member of the Albright Evangelical United Brethren Church.
 At the age of 89, Mary Ellen died at home on Aug.
 21, 1960, with burial in Hill Grove.